 The polo is the undisputed king of the golf course, and for good reason.
 It’s a timeless staple that looks sharp, respects the tradition of the game, and performs well under pressure.
 For big and tall guys, a great polo is a game-changer.
 The right one won’t pull across your chest or belly, and it will have enough length to stay tucked in through your entire swing.
 Look for polos made with performance stretch fabrics that move with you, not against you.
 The best premium big and tall golf polos are designed to give you a clean, polished look without sacrificing an ounce of comfort.

-Long-Sleeve Shirts: For Cooler Days
+Long-Sleeve Styles for Cooler Days

 When the temperature drops, a long-sleeve shirt is your best friend.
 These aren’t your standard casual long-sleeves; they’re designed specifically for the course.
 The biggest challenge for taller or broader guys is finding sleeves that are actually long enough and shoulders that don’t feel restrictive.
 A good long-sleeve golf shirt gives you full mobility for a powerful swing while keeping you warm.
 Many are made from the same moisture-wicking materials as polos, so you stay dry even when you’re layered up.
 They’re an essential piece of big and tall golf apparel for extending your golf season into the cooler months.